Hebden Parish Lands

 Care Scar Quarry

 Care Scar Quarry is Plot 30 on the enclosure map.
 It is enclosed on its eastern and northern boundaries, and part of its southern boundary, but is not marked on the ground to the east or the south.
 Its approximate extent as defined in the Commons Registration map is shown on the following Google Earth map.
-Its area
+Its area is about 4.5 hectares.

 The grazing was allotted separately, and the maintenance of the northern boundary wall was assigned to the owner of the grazing.